jawalsh/comic-book-paratexts/pages/cbp.md

 <!-- table of contents -->

-In exploring the different types of paratexts, Genette also discusses the *function* of each particlar type.
+In exploring the different types of paratexts, Genette also discusses the *function* of each particular type.
 For instance, Genette writes, “[T]he basic function of the original authorial note is to serve as a supplement, sometimes a digression, very rarely a commentary” (p.
 327).

 Comics include many of the types of paratexts that Genette explores in traditional literary texts, but comics also include distinct types — such as peritextual correspondence, or fan mail — that are not present in the same way in the traditional literary texts that concern Genette.